 First cinema and television, then computers and the internet blurred the lines between reality and virtuality.
 Now, smartphones—some of which now transform into VR headsets—keep us tethered to digital worlds more than ever, causing an entire generation of kids to grow up with their realities mixed.
 The new six-part immersive virtual reality installation, DELETE, designed specifically for 8–12-year olds, explores this erasure of borders between the real and virtual.
-Created by the Montreal-based creative studio, Iregular, makers of an infinite digital wormhole and a multicolored light harp, DELETE lets kids see what happens with their digital doppelgangers and personal data.
+Originally developed and produced by Youtheatre, and created in collaboration with the Montreal-based creative studio, Iregular, makers of an infinite digital wormhole and a multicolored light harp, DELETE lets kids see what happens with their digital doppelgangers and personal data.

 The experience starts and ends with on the website d.elete.co.
 After kids supply the site with a nickname, they encounter questions like "What is the most surprising thing about you?" or prompts that ask them to select one thing that makes them happy from multiple choices.
 This initial survey leads into Part 2, COLLECT, which visualizes data collection as a waterfall of light and sound.
 By moving, the kids can disrupt patterns of light, creating dissonant sounds that become a cacophony.